 Warwick restaurant given new food hygiene rating

-A Warwick restaurant has been handed a new two-out-of-five food hygiene rating.

-A Warwick restaurant has been handed a new two-out-of-five food hygiene rating.

-Costa Coffee, a restaurant, cafe or canteen at 15 Warwick Road, Kenilworth was given the score after assessment on August 18, the Food Standards Agency's website shows.
+Entrust Care Partnership at The Open Door Cafe, a restaurant, cafe or canteen at Shop 3, Slade Hill, Hampton Magna was given the score after assessment on August 23, the Food Standards Agency's website shows.